 A bank has many risks that must be managed carefully, especially since a bank uses a large amount of leverage.
 Without effective management of its risks, it could very easily become insolvent.
-If a bank is perceived to be in a financially weak position, depositors will withdraw their funds, other banks won't lend to it nor will the bank be able to sell debt securities in the financial markets, which will exacerbate the bank's financial condition.
+If a bank is perceived to be in a financially weak position, depositors will withdraw their funds, other banks won't lend to it nor will the bank be able to sell debt securities, such as bonds or commercial paper, in the financial markets, which will exacerbate the bank's financial condition.
 The fear of bank failure was one of the major causes of the 2007 – 2009 credit crisis and of other financial panics in the past.
 For instance, in 2008, the Royal Bank of Scotland, then the largest bank in the world, with assets of £2.4 trillion, was taken down by a loss of a mere £8 billion pounds, which represented 0.3% of its assets because it was leveraged to the hilt.

 Although banks share many of the same risks as other businesses, the major risks that especially affect banks are liquidity risk, interest rate risks, credit default risks, and trading risks.